June 21 to July 10, 2019

 Los Angeles, California

 The service work will then begin with visits to non-profit organizations dedicated to improving the lives of impoverished women and vulnerable children.
 After these experiences, students will get their first exposure to rural Cambodian life as they travel by minibus to the town of Kratie in order to connect with our primary non-profit partner, the Cambodian Rural Development Team (CRDT).
-After spending a day exploring Kratie and learning more about the work and mission of CRDT, the group will travel to the village of Koh Dambang, where they will live with villagers in traditional homes for over a week.
-While in Koh Dambang, the group will experience firsthand how CRDT supports local projects aimed at improving the living standards of poor rural communities with a particular focus on sustainable environmental practices.
+After spending a day exploring Kratie and learning more about the work and mission of CRDT, the group will travel to the village of Koh Preah, where they will live with villagers in traditional homes for over a week.
+While in Koh Preah, the group will experience firsthand how CRDT supports local projects aimed at improving the living standards of poor rural communities with a particular focus on sustainable environmental practices.

-SStS students will spend a majority of their time in Koh Dambang constructing a model farm intended to teach villagers how to increase food security by developing production systems that are resilient to climate change.
+SStS students will spend a majority of their time in Koh Preah constructing an addition to the local health clinic and expanding the village school as well as working with the local children.
 Additionally, they will be immersed in the daily routines of this rural village.
 Evenings will be spent listening to stories told by village elders and participating in cultural presentations and ceremonies.
 In order to get a feel for the adjacent countryside, the group will tour the storied Mekong River by boat and, ideally, catch a glimpse of endangered freshwater dolphins.
 Upon completion of the project, the group will take the scenic route down the Mekong to Kratie.
 From there, they will travel to Siem Reap in order to spend a few days reflecting on what they have learned about global citizenship and touring Angkor Wat, an UNESCO World Heritage Site, which is the largest Hindu temple in the world.